-In other cases, the documents reviewed do not always reveal the justification for the ways adopted of setting out the broad structure of the framework.
+The documents reviewed do not reveal much about justifications for one or other of the ways of setting out the broad structure of a framework.
 These strategic decisions depend on the intentions of the whole curriculum development.
-In Wales these intentions are primarily evident in Successful Futures (Donaldson, 2015) which states:
+In Wales these intentions are primarily evident in Successful Futures (Donaldson, 2015).